notfakSaxtomHale/Justatheme/README.md

 6. if you have downloaded the folder just open as .rar vut if you don’t have it you will need to extract it.
 7. have fun!
 And yes it take 7 attempends.
 Justatheme06 is a mistake but Justatheme07 is the full version if you want more follow me.
+I am new to this so please don’t hate me if it looks bad because I am new this theme making thing.